Rahultharu064/HPMS/README.md

 - Booking is stored → Front Office and Admin dashboards sync → Housekeeping notified to prepare room.
 - Returning guests recognized by email/phone; booking forms auto‑fill; history available.
 - OTA bookings are imported and reconciled; media in Admin controls what appears on all modules.
+- Admin creates staff accounts (Front Office or Housekeeping) with temporary passwords.
+- Staff login with temporary credentials → forced to change password on first login → redirected to respective dashboards.
+- Housekeeping staff logout automatically refreshes page and redirects to login screen.

 ## API Surface (high‑level)